Infectious Diseases and Antimicrobial Stewardship

 IDSA Position on Digital Health

-The Infectious Diseases Society of America has addressed AI in multiple contexts:
+The Infectious Diseases Society of America has addressed digital tools through position statements on telemedicine (Young et al., 2019):

 CDC and WHO Positions